MarcinOrlowski/trans-tool/README.md

 While loading your `*.properties` files `trans-tool` checks if files are in order, ensuring all of them are syntactically correct and all of the translations are in sync with main language.
 It also comes with huge set of various linters and checkers to guard quality of the files' contents.
-It can check for missing or dangling keys, inproper punctuation, open brackets, quotation marks and more.
+It can check for missing or dangling keys, improper punctuation, open brackets, quotation marks and more.
 It can also automatically sync translation files quickly providing fresh template for your translators to work on.